Modular-topology optimization of structures and mechanisms with free material design and clustering: Introduction

 In contrast to density-based clustering, stress- or strain-based clustering usually operates without microstructural volume fraction information.
 This drawback has been circumvented by the combined clustering proposed by \citet{kumar2019}, who clustered the vectors containing densities and the ratios of principal strains.

+\paragraph{Material stiffness clustering} However, even \replace{this}{the latter} perspective lacks full generality: it \replace{}{designs} each microstructure based on the principal directions only, i.e., rank-$3$ laminates in $3$D. Such settings thus cannot handle cases with different optimum microstructures properly.
+These cases include multiple loading scenarios in minimum-compliance optimization or compliant mechanism design.

-\paragraph{Material stiffness clustering} The most structurally-efficient designs can only be found when exploiting all available information.
-For microstructural design, this information follows from the fourth-order material stiffness tensor.
+The most structurally-efficient designs can only be found when exploiting all available information\replace{.
+F}{, i.e., f}or microstructural design, \replace{this}{}information follow\replace{s}{ing} from the fourth-order material stiffness tensor.
 Considering isotropic materials only, \citet{yang2019} optimized the Poisson ratios of isotropic materials by introducing free isotropic material optimization.
 Their work combined a hierarchical clustering algorithm with a second-order conic formulation in the transformed polyhedral $P$-$Q$ space, optimizing the structural complementary strain energy.
-A natural generalization, developed by \citet{hu2020}, explored the entire design freedom of positive definite material tensors by free material optimization (FMO), e.g.~\citep{zowe1997}.
+A generalization, developed by \citet{hu2020}, explored the entire design freedom of positive definite material tensors by free material optimization (FMO), e.g.~\citep{zowe1997}.
 The optimal spatially-varying material tensors were clustered by a hierarchical clustering and individual micro-structures were obtained using the inverse homogenization method with embedded physics-based connectivity control.